jonteal/SwoleMates/README.md

 <a name="descsection"></a>
 ## Description
 Here at SwoleMate we are passionate about two things: Getting swole and finding mates (mates as in friends, ya perv).
-This application is a MERN stack single-page application and utilizes ReactJS, tailwindCSS, Node JS, ExpressJS, GraphQL, MongoDB, JWT, PWA, Stripe, Spoonacular API, Qupte API, and so much more...
-Enjoy not only tracking your workouts and researching your food macro-nutrients, but also lurking your friends.
+This application is a MERN stack, single-page application and utilizes ReactJS, tailwindCSS, Node JS, ExpressJS, GraphQL, MongoDB, JWT, PWA, Stripe, Spoonacular API, Qupte API, and so much more...
+Enjoy not only tracking your workouts and researching your food's macro-nutrients, but also lurking your friends.
 Sign up today to find your one true swole mate 💓

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)